Family feud over Sol Goldman empire finishes Round 1

 “Mr. Gurney-Goldman looks forward to exercising his father’s governance rights for the purpose of administering his father’s property and settling his father’s estate,” he said.

 “The court further recognized that Jane Goldman has managed the Goldman family real-estate empire and carried on her father’s legacy since his passing in 1987, and that everyone including her family knew it,” he added.
-“Ultimately, the plaintiffs’ senseless lawsuit—filed as a tactic in their self-described “war” to try to unfairly squeeze money out of the family business for themselves—was a fruitless effort.”
+“Ultimately, the plaintiffs’ senseless lawsuit — filed as a tactic in their self-described ‘war’ to try to unfairly squeeze money out of the family business for themselves — was a fruitless effort.”

 Web of LLCs

-And the view can be somewhat maddeningly lax.
+Their arrangement can be maddeningly lax.

 For years, Jane and Allan made major decisions regarding the company, and there was an understanding that they would consult with Diane and Amy.